immcantation/immcantation/docs/_include/usage.rst

   -p  Number of subprocesses for multiprocessing tools.
       Defaults to the available cores.
   -i  Specify to allow partial alignments.
+  -z  Specify to disable cleaning and compression of temporary files.
   -h  This message.

 ..
 End changeo-10x